Posted May 20, 2014Tweet

 Your mortgage statement may have the CitiMortgage logo on it, but that doesn't necessarily mean that CitiMortgage back your loans.
 It's more likely that CitiMortgage is your mortgage servicer; the bank paid to process your payment each month.
 With most loans for which payments are sent to CitiMortgage, the actual loan-backer is Fannie Mae or Freddie Mac.
 Double-check with Fannie Mae's and Freddie Mac's websites to see if you can find your loan.

 Yes.
-You can do HARP with any participating mortgage lender.
+You can do the HARP loan with any participating mortgage lender.
 This is a major change from the original HARP.
 The government is trying to get as many people access to the program as possible.
 If you were once turned down for HARP by your original mortgage lender, re-apply somewhere else.
 You'll likely have better luck.
 Click here to get access to free HARP rates.

 If neither Fannie nor Freddie has record of your mortgage, your loan is not HARP-eligible.
 However, you may still be eligible for a "regular" refinance to lower rates.
 Use this form to get a rate quote to see your options.
-Or, if your mortgage is insured by the FHA, use the FHA Streamline Refinance program.
-The FHA Streamline Refinance helps underwater homeowners, too.

 If your current mortgage is interest only, you may be able to use HARP.
 If your interest only mortgage is a conforming loan backed by Fannie Mae or Freddie Mac, you should be HARP-eligible.
 Otherwise, your loan may be an Alt-A or sub-prime mortgage in which case you will not be HARP 2-eligible.
-HARP 3 may allow for interest only loans and other loan types not covered by today's program guidelines.

 If your current mortgage is a balloon mortgage, you may be able to use HARP.
 It depends on whether your loan is conforming, and whether it's backed by Fannie Mae or Freddie Mac.
-If you are not HARP 2-eligible, there is talk of a HARP 3 program and that may help you.
-HARP 3 may allow for the refinance of a balloon mortgage.

 Yes, for the most part, the program is the same with Fannie Mae as with Freddie Mac.
 There are some small differences, but they affect just a tiny, tiny portion of the general population.
 For most people, though, the guidelines work the same.